MatteoLarrode/ExchangeRatePredictor/README.md

     - format (including the quotation marks): 'mm-dd-yyyy'

 <p>
-Potential follow-up: add support for more currencies simultaneously studied.
+The print_rates_double() was added to add support for a second currency simultaneously studied.
+It allows to compare the evolution of two different currencies against the base currency.
 </p>